5 Ways To Know When To Walk Away From A Sexless Marriage

 During sex therapy, a therapist works with individuals or couples to address sexual concerns and improve their sexual functioning.

-This could mean talking about and looking into things like a lack of desire, trouble getting aroused or having an orgasm, sexual pain, or problems in a relationship that are affecting sexual satisfaction.
+This could mean talking about and looking into things like a lack of desire, trouble getting aroused or having an orgasm, sexual pain.
+Or problems in a relationship that are affecting sexual satisfaction.

 The therapist may use different methods, such as PLISSIT, communication exercises, and teaching about how the body works sexually.